Grassmannian Optimization for Online Tensor Completion and Tracking with the t-SVD

-Given $n_2$ 2-D data samples $\slice{X}_1,\hdots,\slice{X}_{n_2}$ of size $n_1 \times n_3$, we arrange them as lateral slices to make a 3-D tensor $\tensor{X}$ of size $n_1 \times n_2 \times n_3$ \cite{online_2d_tensor_rpca}.
-In most circumstances, the t-SVD method would be used to compute the spanning orthogonal basis (principal components) of this free submodule \cite{kilmer_braman_hao_hoover}.
-For the purposes of this work, we consider the case of 3-D tensor data where each lateral slice arrives sequentially in time and may contain missing entries.
-Like the work in \cite{online_2d_tensor_rpca}, we wish to compute the spanning low-dimensional free submodule of this multiway streaming data in an online way without computing the t-SVD which may be prohibitive in large data settings.
+Given $d_2$ 2-D data samples $\slice{X}_1,\hdots,\slice{X}_{d_2}$ of size $d_1 \times d_3$, we arrange them as lateral slices to make a three-way tensor $\tensor{X}$ of size $d_1 \times d_2 \times d_3$ \cite{online_2d_tensor_rpca}.
+In most circumstances, the t-SVD method would be used to compute $\tU$ and $\tW$ \cite{kilmer_braman_hao_hoover}.
+For the purposes of this work, we consider the case of three-way tensor data where each lateral slice arrives sequentially in time and may contain missing entries, i.e. at every time $t$, we observe an incomplete lateral slice $\slice{X}_t \in \mathbb{M}^{d_1}_{{d_3}}$ on the indices $\Omega_t \subset \{1,\hdots,d_1\} \times \{1,\hdots,d_3\}$.
+Like the work in \cite{online_2d_tensor_rpca}, we wish to compute the spanning low-dimensional free submodule of this multiway streaming data in an online way without storing the full tensor in memory or computing the t-SVD -- both which may be prohibitive in large data settings.